 Peliosis hepatis is a vascular condition in which the sinusoids of the liver proliferate, resulting in engorgement of the capillary bed and cavities within the liver.
 The condition often goes undiagnosed and is typically seen incidentally on abdominal studies and autopsy.

-First described by E. Wagner in the late 18th century and later seen in patients with known tuberculous infections, Peliosis hepatis is now associated with a wide range of conditions from medications, infections, hematologic conditions, transplant patients, malignancy and autoimmune conditions.
+First described by E. Wagner in the late 18th century and later seen in patients with known tuberculous infections, peliosis hepatis is now associated with a wide range of conditions from medications, infections, hematologic conditions, transplants, malignancy, and autoimmune conditions.
 Of the medications, many toxic therapies, including immunosuppressants such as 6-mercaptopurine, azathioprine, methotrexate, and tamoxifen, have demonstrated an association with the condition.
-Infectious causes include TB, HIV, and bacillus infections.
+Infectious causes include tuberculosis (TB), human immunodeficiency virus (HIV), and bacillus infections.
 The prevalence of the disease in patients with known associated conditions ranges from 0.2% to 22%.
 Although rarely documented, patients with known X-linked myotubular myopathy seem to have a genetic predisposition to the condition, demonstrating that there is likely a genetic component as well.

 Often an incidental finding, many patients present without symptoms, and a peliosis hepatis diagnosis may become included within the differential once a patient has notable derangements in their liver function tests.
 However, some patients may demonstrate no changes within their hepatic panel with pristine synthetic function, often making this diagnosis a challenging one.
 Less frequently, patients may present with signs more consistent with hepatobiliary pathologies such as abdominal pain, especially right upper quadrant pain, jaundice, and signs of portal hypertension.

 If a diagnosis of peliosis hepatis is suspected, the evaluation often starts with laboratory studies, mainly a hepatic panel, which may or may not demonstrate changes.
-Following this, further abdominal imaging studies can follow, most frequently ultrasonography of the liver.
-Additional testing, including CT or MRI of the abdomen, or angiography are also options; however, they are not necessary for the workup.
+Following this, further abdominal imaging studies can be obtained, most frequently ultrasonography of the liver.
+Additional testing, including computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen, or angiography are also options; however, they are not necessary for the workup.
 Rather if ultrasound can demonstrate findings raising concern for peliosis hepatis, a biopsy is typically the next best step to make the diagnosis.

 Though the incidence of intraperitoneal and intrahepatic hemorrhage do not seem to be common complications, the risk does exist.
 Thus surgical resection appears to assist in the avoidance of such complications, especially if imaging studies have demonstrated worsening of the cavitary lesions.